gavdilabs/cap-mcp-plugin/README.md

 #### Authentication Flow
 1. MCP client connects to `/mcp` endpoint
+2. If the authentication style used is OAuth, the OAuth flow will be executed
-2. CAP authentication middleware validates credentials (if `auth: "inherit"`)
+3. CAP authentication middleware validates credentials (if `auth: "inherit"`)
-3. MCP session established with authenticated user context
+4. MCP session established with authenticated user context
-4. All MCP operations (resources, tools, prompts) inherit the authenticated user's permissions
+5. All MCP operations (resources, tools, prompts) inherit the authenticated user's permissions

 ### Automatic Features